 Occupy Buddhism.
 Marx’s Revenge When the Dalai Lama announced his Marxist leanings last summer in Minneapolis, the only surprise was how surprising it was.

-The blogosphere was once again astir with this nonrevelation, which came by way of an Indian-born Tibetan journalist, Tsering Namgyal, who had tagged along when the Dalai Lama held a nearly three-hour meeting with 150 Chinese students. » Letting Go of Attachment, from A to Zen.
+The blogosphere was once again astir with this nonrevelation, which came by way of an Indian-born Tibetan journalist, Tsering Namgyal, who had tagged along when the Dalai Lama held a nearly three-hour meeting with 150 Chinese students.
+Namgyal, a Mandarin-speaking reporter living and studying in Minneapolis, had posted online that the Dalai Lama surprised his young audience when he volunteered that “as far as sociopolitical beliefs are concerned, I consider myself a Marxist.”
+Namgyal’s post explained that a student had asked about the apparent contradiction between the Dalai Lama’s economic philosophy and Marx’s critique of religion. » Letting Go of Attachment, from A to Zen.
 “Most of our troubles are due to our passionate desire for and attachment to things that we misapprehend as enduring entities.”

 ~Dalai Lama Editor’s note: This is a guest post from Lori Deschene of Tiny Buddha.
 If there’s one thing we all have in common it’s that we want to feel happy; and on the other side of that coin, we want to avoid hurting.
 Yet we consistently put ourselves in situations that set us up for pain.
-We pin our happiness to people, circumstances, and things and hold onto them for dear life.
 Tell Obama to Cease FDA Ties to Monsanto.
 President Obama, I oppose your appointment of Michael Taylor, a former VP and lobbyist for Monsanto, the widely criticized genetically modified (GM) food multinational, as senior advisor to the commissioner at the FDA.

 Since the follower count has grown by leaps and bounds, people have suggested I tweet more often throughout the day.
 I’ve realized, however, that the greatest lesson we can all learn is that less is enough.
-In a time when connections can seem like commodities and online interactions can become casually inauthentic, mindfulness is not just a matter of fostering increased awareness.
-It’s about relating meaningfully to other people and ourselves.
 20 Ways to Get Good Karma - By The Dalai Lama.
 Published 11/16/2006 Wisdom Rating: Unrated Instructions for Life by The Dalai Lama Take into account that great love and great achievements involve great risk.

 When you lose, don’t lose the lesson.
 Follow the three R’s: - Respect for self, - Respect for others and - Responsibility for all your actions.
-Roya R. Rad, MA, PsyD: 6 Practical Meditation Tips.
+Remember that not getting what you want is sometimes a wonderful stroke of luck.
+63 Responses to "20 Ways to Get Good Karma" Roya R. Rad, MA, PsyD: 6 Practical Meditation Tips.
 Meditation is the art of focusing on a single point, your quiet place within.

 Of the thousands of thoughts going through your mind every day, each one of them trying to grab your attention.
 Meditation helps you calm them down, and then you can focus on what really matters.
 In addition, meditation can be a reminder that all the feelings, emotions, thoughts and behaviors are originating from you and your view of life, not so much the other way around.

 Research backing the many benefits of meditation is strong.
+Meditation can help people physically, emotionally and mentally.
 Buddhist Monastery Directory.
 The 9 Epiphanies That Shifted My Perspective Forever.
 By David Over the years I’ve learned dozens of little tricks and insights for making life more fulfilling.